Understanding Skin Thickness and How it Affects Your Rhinoplasty

 The skin on the nose is very different from the skin elsewhere on your face.
 It is thicker and has more collagen, making it better equipped to deal with the invasiveness of this cosmetic procedure.
 Some factors affect (either positively or negatively) its thickness, however.

-Scarring from acne or other injuries can also cause the skin on your nose to thin, and when these injuries occur, the body produces collagen as part of the healing process.
+These can also cause the skin on your nose to thin.
+When these injuries occur, the body produces collagen as part of the healing process.
 If this collagen production is excessive, it can lead to scarring.
 The scars will then replace the healthy tissue on your nose, causing it to become thin.

-some parts of your face, including your nose, to begin sagging or appearing wrinkled.
+As you age, you naturally begin to lose firmness and skin elasticity due to factors like sun damage, scarring, and loss of collagen.
+This will cause some parts of your face, including your nose, to begin sagging or appearing wrinkled.
 It’s important to note though that it’s normal for the skin on the area surrounding your nose (including your forehead) to sag as well.

 Rhinoplasty Techniques for Thin Skin Vs. Thick Skin